15 Employee Turnover Statistics To Shape Your Retention

 • 28% of departed employees left their organisation due to pay

-• 27% of employees left their organization because they felt undervalued or underappreciated for their work.
+• 27% of employees left their organisation because they felt undervalued or underappreciated.

 What is the impact of employee engagement?

 Employee engagement and turnover are strongly linked.
-Companies that report low engagement levels are more likely to have a higher turnover than companies that have higher engagement levels.
-If you want to find out what your engagement levels are, conduct your own employee engagement survey.
+Companies that report low engagement levels are more likely to have higher turnover than companies that have higher engagement levels.
+To find out what your engagement levels are, conduct your own employee engagement survey.

 Why should you work on your employee engagement?

 According to Gallup’s latest poll, only one-third of employees are truly engaged in their jobs.
-Unfortunately for employers, engagement has a direct impact on productivity, profitability and loyalty – if your team is disengaged, then it could lead to higher turnover rates.
+Unfortunately for employers, engagement has a direct impact on productivity, profitability, and loyalty—if your team is disengaged, it could lead to higher turnover rates.

-• 56% of engaged employees and 61% of disengaged employees have received a job offer within the past 6 months.
+• 56% of engaged and 61% of disengaged employees have received a job offer within 6 months.

 • Only 11% of engaged employees have been interviewed elsewhere within the past 6 months compared to 28% of disengaged employees.